| This part of the Who's Dot Who

 Paul Saffo, Kevin Kelly, Brewster Kahle, Steve Case, Stewart Brand,

 Esther Dyson and of course Bill Gates.
+While disfigured by mantras such as

 value is in activity.
 Content is no